meltano/handbook/src/_engineering/telemetry.md

 ## Anonymization Standards

 Unless otherwise approved, any user-entered data is anonymized client-side before being submitted to Meltano.
-This includes but is not necessarily limited to:
+This section describes which data is sent in clear text and which data is obfuscated via one-way hashing.

 We capture these in clear text:

-- project ID
-- plugin name
+- plugin names
-- variant name
+- plugin variant names
-- command name
+- command names
 - execution context, such as:
   - OS version
   - Python version
-  - etc.
+  - project ID

 We anonymize these with one-way hashing before reporting:

 - CLI args
+- plugin config

 These items will never be collected or reported back to meltano: